Jaydee94/kubeseal-webgui/README.md

 ## Upgrade from 2.0.X to 2.1.0

-When you upgrade to `2.1.0` make sure that you also update the helm chart for installing kubeseal-webgui.
+When upgrading to `2.1.0` make sure that you also update the helm chart for installing kubeseal-webgui.
-The application reads namespaces from current kubernetes cluster and needs to have access to list namespaces.
+The application reads namespaces from current kubernetes cluster and needs to have access to list them.
 If your default serviceaccount has this RBAC rule already you could disable `serviceaccount.create` in the `values.yaml` of the helm chart.

 ### Get Public-Cert from sealed-secrets controller